 Is it a scam if a contractor says they have leftover materials?

-How the Leftover Materials Scam Works
+How This Scam Works in Ottawa

 Red Flags to Watch For

-What Legitimate Contractors Do Instead
+What Legitimate Contractors Do

 Ready to Start Your Project?